 Registered reports

 The reproducibility crisis has drawn attention to the shortcomings of the traditional model of publishing scientific research.
-In the current model, researchers generate hypotheses, design studies, collect data, analyze data, interpret results, and submit their findings for publication.
-However, this model has been criticized for lending itself to QRPs, such as p-hacking and harking, which can result in publication bias.
+In the current model, researchers generate hypotheses, design studies, collect and analyze data, interpret results, and submit their findings for publication.
+However, this model has been criticized for lending itself to QRPs, such as p-hacking and HARKing, which can result in publication bias.

 To address these issues, researchers have attempted various reforms, such as meta-analysis and preregistration.
-Meta-analysis is a statistical technique that combines the results of multiple studies to increase the power of analysis.
+Meta-analysis is a analytic technique that combines the results of multiple studies to increase the statistical power.
 Preregistration, as we have seen, involves publicly registering a study’s design and methods before collecting data, to mitigate QRPs.
-Registered reports (RRs) represent a new publication model that conceptually combines preregistration with peer review.
+Registered reports (RRs) represent a new publication model that conceptually combines preregistration with peer review (Nosek & Lakens, 2014).
+Preregistration is often confused with RRs, but they differ in that preregistration is a separate step that occurs before the traditional publishing pipeline, whereas RR is integrated into the publishing process.
 In this model, researchers submit a detailed proposal of their study, including their hypotheses, methods, and analyses, for review before data collection.
 If the proposal is accepted, the study is guaranteed publication, regardless of the results.
 This incentivizes rigorous methodology and reduces QRPs, as researchers cannot manipulate their analyses to obtain significant results.
-Figure 2 provides a side-by-side comparison of the standard publishing model and RRs.
+Figure 3 provides a side-by-side comparison of the standard publishing model and RRs.